myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🌮 @shinyakato.dev 2023-12-27T14:36:24.239Z
+>
+> cc: @emily.bsky.team

+---

+> Shinya Kato 🌮 @shinyakato.dev 2023-12-27T14:26:11.964Z
+>
+> At least I know of an account that has been in this handle for more than a few months, so it looks like we need to resolve this ourselves…👀

+---

 > Shinya Kato 🌮 @shinyakato.dev 2023-12-27T13:50:28.932Z
 >
 > Try setting up your custom domain again